What is trauma-informed massage therapy?

 Trauma-informed massage therapy is an approach to practice and not a massage technique.
 It involves fostering trust, safety, clear communication and collaboration with patients and reduce the chances of inadvertently causing additional harm.
 Care provided in a trauma-informed manner is beneficial for all clients and should be applied as a universal standard of care, regardless of trauma history or disclosure.

-Before we look at the principles of trauma-informed massage, what exactly is trauma?
+Before we look at the principles of trauma-informed massage, let’s explore the question: what exactly is trauma?

 According to the Trauma Informed Practice Toolkit, “(t)rauma results from an event, series of events, or set of circumstances that is experienced by an individual as physically or emotionally harmful or life threatening and that has lasting adverse effects on the individual’s functioning and mental, physical, social, emotional or spiritual well-being.”